Konavle Valley Wine-tasting Tour with Scenic Train

 Bay of Kotor Cruise with Our Lady of the Rocks

 Montenegro's Bay of Kotor is the stuff of legends.
 Dramatic mountain scenery, shimmering blue waters and the walled town of Kotor make this fjord-like landscape a showstopper.
 You'll visit the famous Our Lady of the Rocks islet during a boat trip in the bay, before heading on to Kotor town.
 Ivana, one of our expert local guides, says, ‘Affectionately known as Boka by locals, they're proud the bay is a UNESCO World Heritage Site because of its natural, cultural and historical importance.
-There's a strong artisan tradition in the area, and the towns are recognised for their fine architecture.'After a drive along the Dalmatian coast to Meljine, you'll board your boat and set sail towards the narrow strait of Verige, where the whole bay opens up, and you'll see why the Bay of Kotor is Montenegro's most famous destination.
-The first stop is the fairytale islet of Our Lady of the Rocks, somewhere Ivana loves.
+There's a strong artisan tradition in the area, and the towns are recognised for their fine architecture.'After a drive along the Dalmatian coast, you'll board your boat and set sail towards the narrow strait of Verige, where the whole bay opens up, and you'll see why the Bay of Kotor is Montenegro's most famous destination.
+After passing by Perast, Stoliv and Prčanj, the first stop is the fairytale islet of Our Lady of the Rocks, somewhere Ivana loves.
 ‘Of all museums in the region, the one on the islet is my favourite to guide,' she says.
-‘The church is practically an art gallery, and the museum contains gems such as the Jacinta Kunić embroidery.'Back on board, we'll sail past Perast, Stoliv and Prcanj en route to Kotor town.
-Here, you'll have some free time to explore this fortified medieval pearl packed with Venetian palaces.
+‘The church is like an art gallery, and the museum contains gems such as the Jacinta Kunić embroidery.'Back on board, we'll tuck into a tasty lunch on board en route to Kotor town.
+Here, you'll have free time to explore this fortified medieval pearl packed with Venetian palaces.
 Visit the Cathedral of St Tryphon and its treasury, climb the city walls or browse the local market, where you can sample and buy local specialities such as smoked ham, sheep's cheese and brandy.

 en